How to Generate Leads in 6 Steps (+ Free Template)

 1. Determine Your Target Audience

-As personas are developed, you can determine the channels, messaging, and calls to action to use to attract each type of ideal customer.
+As personas are developed, you can determine the channels, messaging, and calls to action to attract each type of ideal customer.
 For information and a free customer persona template, check out our guide on how to create a customer persona.

 Thank you for downloading!